ImrulKayes/BlogsterCrawler/README.md

 # BlogsterCrawler
-A python based multthreaded web crawler to crawl user profiles from Blogster
+A python based multtihreaded web crawler to crawl user profiles from Blogster.

+The code folder contains the code.

+The data forlder contains the data.